HarvestingClouds/HarvestingClouds.github.io/about.md

 ## What I have been doing

-I have been busy building solutions around:
+I have been working with great companies like Infosys (2.5 yrs), [Microsoft (5 yrs)](www.microsoft.com) & [Infront Consulting Group (present)](http://www.infrontconsulting.com/).
+I have been working on various Microsoft products from within or outside Microsoft, working closely with their product teams.
+I have been busy building enterprise solutions around:

 * Azure Billing & Chargeback
 * Enterprise Datacenter Management solutions